Overwatch 2 Tracer: Abilities, Changes & PlayStyle

 Recall

 On the other hand, seasoned players of Overwatch also utilize it as an escape mechanism.
-When triggered, Recall features a brief animation that plays, during which time Tracer is both immune to damage and unable to be seen by enemies.
+When triggered, Recall features a brief animation that plays, during which time Tracer is immune to damage and unable to be seen by enemies.

 • Healing: Replenish lost health equal to what it was 3 seconds before